-- 3.21.
-Electronic money issuers address the risks that are inherent in payments in a similar manner to other retail payment products by putting in place systems and controls that prevent money laundering and terrorist financing by detecting unusual transactions and predetermined patterns of activity. - 3.22.
+3.21.
+Electronic money issuers address the risks that are inherent in payments in a similar manner to other retail payment products by putting in place systems and controls that prevent money laundering and terrorist financing by detecting unusual transactions and predetermined patterns of activity.

+- 3.22.
 The systems and controls issuers put in place must be commensurate to the money laundering and terrorist financing risk they are exposed to.
 The detail of issuers' systems and controls will therefore vary.
-Examples include those that: - Place limits on purse storage values, cumulative turnover or amounts transacted; - Can detect money laundering transaction patterns, including those described in the EMA or similar typologies document; - Will detect anomalies to normal transaction patterns; - Can identify multiple purses held by a single individual or group of individuals, such as the holding of multiple accounts or the 'stockpiling' of pre-paid cards; - Can look for indicators of accounts being opened with different issuers as well as attempts to pool funds from different sources; - Can identify discrepancies between submitted and detected information, for example, between country of origin submitted information and the electronically-detected IP address; - Deploy sufficient resources to address money laundering risks, including, where necessary, specialist expertise for the detection of suspicious activity; - Allow collaboration with merchants that accept electronic money to identify and prevent suspicious activity; - Restrict funding of electronic money products to funds drawn on accounts held at credit and financial institutions in the UK, the EU or a comparable jurisdiction, and allow redemption of electronic money only into accounts held at such institutions.
+Examples include those that: - Place limits on purse storage values, cumulative turnover or amounts transacted; - Can detect money laundering transaction patterns, including those described in the EMA or similar typologies document; - Will detect anomalies to normal transaction patterns; - Can identify multiple purses held by a single individual or group of individuals, such as the holding of multiple accounts or the 'stockpiling' of pre-paid cards; - Can look for indicators of accounts being opened with different issuers as well as attempts to pool funds from different sources; - Can identify discrepancies between submitted and detected information, for example, between country of origin submitted information and the electronically-detected IP address; - Deploy sufficient resources to address money laundering risks, including, where necessary, specialist expertise for the detection of suspicious activity;

-that this does not automatically give rise to a high risk scenario in the sense of FATF Recommendation 5 and therefore does not preclude firms from applying simplified due diligence measures (see FATF report Money Laundering Using New Payment Methods, October 2010).
+While FATF Recommendation 8 recognises that non-face-to-face business increases risks like identity fraud, impersonation fraud or the use of the product by third parties for illicit purposes, the FATF have recently commented that this does not automatically give rise to a high risk scenario in the sense of FATF Recommendation 5 and therefore does not preclude firms from applying simplified due diligence measures (see FATF report Money Laundering Using New Payment Methods, October 2010).